 HOW TO TELL YOUR HAIR TYPE

-The LOIS System for strand pattern is ideal, I think.
+Side Note: The LOIS System for strand pattern is ideal, I think.
 Mainly because it doesn’t talk about diameter at all, just pattern.
 This allows for more diversity in each category.

 A VISUAL GUIDE THROUGH HAIR TYPES

 This is the Andre Walker hair typing system.
 Who is he and why do we know him?
 He was Oprah’s hair stylist for years on her show.
 He won many Emmys for his work and he became well known because of his expertise.
-When looking at the chart, you’ll notice there’s not 3c or 4c hair types represented.
+When looking at the chart, you’ll notice 3c or 4c hair types are not represented.
 The hierarchal structure of the chart and omission of hair types got him a lot of heat.
 Many people in the natural hair community were upset and felt excluded.

 WHAT ARE THE HAIR TYPES?